micahcowan/a2vimode/MANUAL.md

 You can happily spend all of your time in **a2vimode**'s **insert** mode, and never venture forth to explore the power and versatility of **normal** mode - all you have to do is never type `ESC`, `TAB`, or any `CONTROL-` characters without first typing a `CONTROL-V` before them.
 You may possibly find yourself accidentally in **normal** mode anyway - you'll know because the prompt character (`]` if you're at the AppleSoft or DOS/ProDOS prompt) will become a `-` instead.
 If you see the `-` in place of the prompt, type `$A` (that's dollar sign, followed by the letter "A") to return to your familiar insert mode, with the cursor placed at the end of input.

+**NOTE:** This "prompt-character iransformation" does not take place in all situations, because not all prompts have a "prompt character".
+AppleSoft's "direct mode" uses `]`, and the Monitor uses `*`.
+But a BASIC program, for example, does not use a "prompt character" for the `INPUT` command.
+It might *look* like it does, because most of the time the prompt will begin with a `?`, and if you type input that isn't accepted, it'll re-prompt with another `?`.
+But programatically, `INPUT` sets the prompt character to "empty".
+One way you can tell the difference is to type `CONTROL-X`: if you see a prompt character again on the next line after a `CONTROL-X`, that's a "real" prompt character.
+With `INPUT`, you get nothing there.
+Anyway, in situations like that, **a2vimode** won't replace the prompt character with a temporary `-`, because it can't tell whether there's a character that's appropriate to replace like that.

 ### Special Keys

 The following keys lhave special meaning in **insert** mode.
 Some of them perform an action and  then, if the action is successful, will switch to **normal** mode (indicated in the **final mode** column).
 If you wanted to avoid **normal** mode, don't panic!
 You can always just type `$A` to get back to insert mode again.
 All of these keys, except `CONTROL-V`, *also* work when you type them in **normal** mode.
 One of them (`CONTROL-A`/"auto-number") has an additional feature that can only be used when in **normal** mode.
 You never *need* to use them to make use of **insert** mode, but you may find them useful.